-Without qualifying our opinion, we draw attention to Note 3 in the financial statements which indicates that Acceleware Ltd. has accumulated losses of \$22,354,734 as at December 31, 2014 (2013- \$22,195,836).
-These conditions, along with other matters as set forth in Note 3, indicate the existence of a material uncertainty that may cast significant doubt on Acceleware Ltd.'s ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 3 in the financial statements which indicates that Acceleware Ltd. has a comprehensive loss and an accumulated deficit balance as at December 31, 2015.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt on Acceleware Ltd.'s ability to continue as a going concern.